Things to Consider When Building A Reliable AR-15 Rifle

 By RAR Guns

-Some of the main reasons an Ar15 will miss fire, is that poor quality parts were used.
+One of the main reasons an AR-15 will miss fire is that poor quality parts were used.
 Saving a few dollars on a bolt assembly can mean the difference between a reliable rifle and one that consistently has problems.

 You should know how and what you will be using your rifle for.
 This will affect what parts you use to build the rifle.
 For instance, if you plan to shoot steel cased ammo in your rifle, you will have much more success with a 5.56 NATO chambered rifle than a .223 chambered rifle.

-You will also need a heavy duty SOPMOD style ejection spring kit.
-This will insure that you get a successful shell extraction each and every time you fire the weapon.
+You will also need a heavy-duty SOPMOD style ejection spring kit.
+This will ensure that you get a successful shell extraction each and every time you fire the weapon.

 What you may gain in accuracy will be lost in mobility and weight.

-Reliable feed is another area that needs to be addressed.
+A reliable feed is another area that needs to be addressed.
 There are a lot of low cost lower receivers on the market that are very good.
-There are a few that are only good for paper weights.
+There are a few that are only good for paperweights.
 A good AR15 lower should either be forged or billet.
 Never use a cast lower receiver.
 They are unreliable and weak.

 A quality BCG or Bolt Carrier Group is very important to reliable feeding.
 This is what is going to push the round into the chamber and lock it into place.
 A poorly manufactured BCG will be unreliable and possibly dangerous to the operator and other friendlies in the area.